tsenying/CarND-Advanced-Lane-Lines/Advanced_Lane_Finding.md

 A combination of HLS S channel, HSV V channel, and RGB Red channel is used for lane line pixel detection.
 HLS S does well for light backgrounds such as the bridge of concrete construction,
-well as RGB Red channel does better for dark backgrounds such as road surface following bridges, such as frame 613.
+RGB Red channel does better for dark backgrounds such as road surface following bridges, such as frame 613.

 #### Sobel Gradient Thresholding
 [Sobel gradient filters](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_gradients/py_gradients.html)